Superschnizel/obisdian-fast-text-color/README.md

 <img src="https://github.com/Superschnizel/obisdian-fast-text-color/assets/47162464/06587d0b-9e3d-4b24-9427-9ab5f655060b" width="30%">

+### Command

+Calling the `change text color` command lets you choose one of the colors that are available from the currently selected theme using a suggester modal.

 #### Coloring Menu

-Calling the `change text color` command opens the coloring menu, which allows you to choose the color of the selected text or insert a colored section if no text is selected.
+If the option *Use keybindings and colormenu* is set, calling the `change text color` command instead opens the coloring menu.

 You can select a color by clicking the corresponding button or using the keybind assigned in the theme editor.
-Keybinds can be disabled entirely in the settings, if desired.

 <p float="left">
 	<img src="https://github.com/Superschnizel/obisdian-fast-text-color/assets/47162464/6ff82ee6-e096-4095-9cd3-03839d15fe18" width="49%">